Kotel, Bulgaria Guide

 Day Trips

-Approximately 1 hour 45 minutes by car Just a short drive from Veliko Tarnovo, Arbanasi is a charming village known for its well-preserved medieval houses and richly decorated churches.
-This UNESCO World Heritage Site offers a glimpse into the lives of wealthy merchants during the Ottoman period.
-Explore the Konstantsalieva House, a beautifully restored example of Arbanasi architecture, and marvel at the intricate frescoes in the Church of the Nativity.
+Approximately 1 hour 30 minutes by car Just a short drive from Veliko Tarnovo, Arbanasi is a picturesque village known for its well-preserved medieval houses and churches.
+Visit the Konstantsalieva House, a beautifully restored example of a wealthy merchant's home.
+Explore the Church of the Nativity of Christ, adorned with stunning frescoes.
+Enjoy the peaceful atmosphere and panoramic views from this charming village.

 Travel Time